gearintellix/custom-router/README.md

 # custom-router

-This is a router which does not include an HTTP server.
-It is meant to handle request data passed to it from any HTTP server you wish.
+This is a Node.js router which does not include (or require) an HTTP server.
+It is meant to match request data passed to it from any HTTP server you wish with configured routes and triggers callbacks.
 A good example of where routing is not built-in is AWS Lambda, in which case **custom-router** works perfectly as a proxy for an AWS Lambda handler.

 ## Configuration